dallaylaen/arrow-sm-js/README.md

 * Without arguments, it returns its current state.

 * Given an argument, or _event_, it decides whether to switch to a new state.
-No (meaningful) value is returned.
+Regardless of the decision, the current value of `this` is returned.
 Communication with the outside world is done via callbacks (see below).

-The machine function is bindable, so that it can be used as a method and/or use an object to maintain auxiliary state.
+The machine function is bindable, so that it can be used as a (chainable) method and/or utilize an object to maintain auxiliary state.

 # How to build a machine